-When you pray, go to your private room and, when you have shut your door, pray to your Father who is in that secret place, and your Father who sees all that is done in secret will reward you.
+When you pray, go into your room and shut the door and pray to your Father who is in secret.
+And your Father who sees in secret will reward you.
 (Matthew 6.6).

 It can be helpful to have a prayer partner, a like-minded friend with whom you can join in prayer and share ideas.
 You may feel inspired to start a small prayer group.
 I suggest you keep it small rather than run the risk of it growing into a larger and more unwieldy group that would be less cohesive.

 Get to know the psalms, their different purposes and voices and their various categories.
 Make full use of them, incorporate them into your prayer times and don’t skip over them if they form part of a cycle in a prayer book.
 The psalms are ancient hymns covering many different needs and situations.
 They are admirably suited to adaptation as powerful prayers to enhance our spiritual life and vocalise our various concerns before God, as well as giving him praise.